 In ancient replanted woodland the original tree cover has been replaced or supplemented with newer plantings (although these may still be from the 19th century or after the first world war) and often includes non-native species (such as conifers).
 They sometimes have a more planned and regular appearance, although many plant species found in ancient woodland remain.
 Walks at Ide Hill, and on sections of the Otford-Romney Street-Shoreham route cross ARW.
 Here, walkers might hear the frantic squawks and yelps of jays as sparrowhawks whip through the trees and woodland edges, or hear coal tits singing high in the pines.
 All ancient woodland types are very important for birds and some naturalists believe a richer range of bird species exist precisely because of human interference in this habitat over the centuries.
 Much of the woodland around Sevenoaks, Orpington and Bromley took the brunt of the 1987 hurricane and on all the walks you can see the remains of felled trees from that wild October night.
 Green woodpeckers are among species that have thrived (unexpectedly) among the suddenly created glades and rotting wood of the aftermath.

-Whichever walks you take you’re sure to see or hear something that reflects the local landscape, and don’t forget the big skies and long views too – and the chance to marvel at long-range migrant swallows and house martins, finches, fieldfares and redwings passing by overhead in the autumn.
+Whichever walks you take you’re sure to see or hear something that reflects the local landscape, and don’t forget the big skies and long views too – and the chance to marvel at long-range migrant swallows and house martins, finches, fieldfares and redwings passing by overhead in October.
 Perhaps you might get really lucky?
 A red kite at Otford and crossbills flying over Romney Street have been two particularly special recent migrant sightings in the area.

 Whatever birds you encounter make sure you enjoy them and, if you get the chance, let others know what you’ve seen.
 The more birds and wildlife we discover on these walks the richer they become and will help us all enjoy and value this marvellous countryside so close to London.